OnizukaLab/Similarity_Search_on_Computational_Notebooks/README.md

 python manage.py runserver
 ```

+You can access the `localhost:8000` and you can use the interface.

 If you want to change the server's port, this command starts the server on port 8080:
 ```
 python manage.py runserver 8080